ZhengYeah/AudAgent/pri_policy/autoformalization_prompt_1.md

 ```
 {
-  "types_of_data_collected": one data types collected, e.g., "personal_identifiable_information", "usage_data", "cookies",
+  "types_of_data_collected": one data type collected, e.g. "personal identifiable information", "usage data".
-  "methods_of_collection": the methods used to collect this data, e.g., "directly from users" or "indirectly through cookies or tracking technologies",
+  "methods_of_collection": the methods used to collect this data, e.g. "directly from users" or "indirectly through cookies".
-  "data_usage": purposes for which this data is used, e.g., "improving services", "personalization", "marketing",
+  "data_usage": purposes for which this data is used, e.g. "improving services", "personalization", "marketing".
-  "third_party_disclosure": third parties with whom the data is shared, e.g., "service providers", "advertisers", "not disclosed to third parties",
+  "third_party_disclosure": third parties with whom the data is shared, e.g. "service providers", "advertisers", "not disclosed to third parties".
-  "retention_period": how long data is retained, e.g., "30 days", "until user deletes it",
+  "retention_period": how long data is retained, e.g. "30 days", "until user deletes it",
 }
 ```